Impaired Homeostatic Regulation

 Changes in Diagnostic and Therapeutic Approach

-Based on the above discussion, it is clear that a high index of suspicion for endocrine (and other) diseases is required in older patients with nonspecific signs and symptoms or functional ...
+Based on the above discussion, it is clear that a high index of suspicion for endocrine (and other) diseases is required in older patients with nonspecific signs and ...